 RV Motorhome and Camper Mattress Sizes

-There is no standard size motorhome bed.
+There is no standard-size RV bed.
 It’s all related to which RV Class, type, make, and floorplan you have.

 The most common RV bed sizes (commercially available and not customized) are: